-Students consider the truth of different statements about Oregon forests and then use a booklet called Oregon Forest Facts & Figures to validate or refute each statement.
-They then identify ways that Oregon's history has been shaped by forests and vice versa.
+Students consider the truth of different statements about Oregon forests, and then use a booklet called Oregon Forest Facts to validate or refute each statement.

-- Use resources to validate or refute statements about Oregon's forests. - Identify ways that Oregon's history has been shaped by forests.
+- Use resources to validate or refute statements about Oregon's forests. - Articulate ways that Oregon's forests are important to the state's economic, environmental and social well-being.